What I Use: Personal Care – With Cautions

 Answers From Nature Age-Defying Body Lotion: I love the delicate scent of this product and it has wonderful moisturizing qualities.
 It’s rather thick, so I dilute it with water by about 1/3.
 They do have products with glycolic acid, which is a common ingredient usually derived from citrus fruits that I haven’t had a problem with, but it’s not in this lotion.
 All product ingredients are on the bottle as well as on the site.

 Eco-Dent Tooth Powder: Most toothpastes have either PG, PEG, xylitol or sorbitol, so I use this powder.
+It’s another option for traveling.
 It’s not sweet, and isn’t foamy, so you may need to get used to it or find something else if those things are important to you.
 I like it and it leaves my teeth clean and breath fresh.
 A little goes a long way.
 Other products they offer do use xylitol or sorbitol, which are not a problem for most people.
 Available at some natural food stores or online at their site.

 100% Pure Super Fruits Concentrated Serum: This stuff is heavenly, and you could eat it, if you were so inclined.
 When they say pure, they mean it.
 All ingredients are on the site, which is also where you can order it.
 Pretty spendy but worth it.
 I keep the serum in the fridge because it doesn’t have much in the way of preservatives.
 Heavenly stuff.